ckaestne/cmujuggling/festival/index.md

 **Gym times (open practice, workshops)**

-* Friday Nov 7, 2024, 4pm-11pm (it's not too late to still wear Halloween costumes)
+* Friday Nov 7, 2025, 5pm-11pm (it's not too late to still wear Halloween costumes)
-* Saturday Nov 8, 2024, 10am-11pm (gym closes at 6pm to prepare for the show, reopens after the show)
+* Saturday Nov 8, 2025, 10am-11pm (gym closes at 6pm to prepare for the show, reopens after the show)
-* Sunday Nov 9, 2024, 10am-3pm (bonus hour of sleep due to daylight savings!)
+* Sunday Nov 9, 2025, 9am-3pm (bonus hour of sleep due to daylight savings!)

 To cover the costs of the festival, we ask for $10 per day or $20 for all three days for access to the gym and the workshops.
-Youth under 16 and locals within walking distance from the Kingsley Association can attend for free.
+Youth under 16, locals within walking distance from the Kingsley Association, and all Kingsley Association Members can attend for free.
 <!-- Tickets can be bought on site or [online](https://operations.daxko.com/online/5337/ProgramsV2/Events.mvc/offering?guid=664f1c27-7f43-11ef-99cf-005056924804). -->

 **Fire Jam (Friday Nov 7, after dark, free)**

 The fire jam is informal and will be outside in the parking lot, weather permitting, roughly 7 to 9pm.
-It will be canceled or moved in case of heavy rain.
+It will be canceled or rescheduled in case of heavy rain.

+Last year we also had a glow toy jam afterward inside.

 **FluggleBurgh Gala Show (Saturday Nov 8, 7:30-9pm, $10, Kingsley Association)**